canonical/superset-k8s-operator/documentation/how-to/prepare-for-production.md

 juju relate superset-k8s-worker postgresql-k8s
 juju relate superset-k8s-worker redis-k8s
 ```
-Within the UI you can enable Asychronous Query Execution (`AGE`) at the database level.
+Within the UI you can enable Asynchronous Query Execution (`AGE`) at the database level.
 Edit the database and under the `Performance` tab check the `Asynchronous query execution`
 box.